 When it comes to decision-making and leadership, I believe that if you can clearly say why you do what you do, and design your own systems to get it done, then the products, services, and art you create will become easier to describe, deliver and stand behind.

-Prior to my current work, I was a microsurgery technician, Olympics organizer, horse trainer and secretary to the General Counsel of a multi-national corporation.
-Then I realized:: I had NO business being anyone’s secretary.
+Prior to my current work, I was a microsurgery technician, Olympics organizer, and horse trainer.
+I was even secretary to the General Counsel of a multi-national corporation, until I realized I had NO business being anyone’s secretary.

 Today, I work with performers, designers, professional athletes and authors–some call it professional development, others call it leadership mentoring–I call it teaching you how to navigate the stuff that usually shuts you down and makes you act like a jerk.

 Sometimes, my work looks like an ass-kicking from stage.
 Other times, it’s a dream, delivered live in the middle of the night.
 Most times, it’s a deep-dive, 4-month one-on-one initiation to SuperConditions, helping you understand what requirements you need to operate at your best, then designing systems to help you deliver, relate, and make the world a better place.

 Ultimately, all of my work is about answering the real questions.
 Everything gets better when people, like you and I, can trust our own decisions and be of deeper service.